Early 20th century history

 19-year old Len Waters becomes the first Aboriginal military pilot to be accepted into the Royal Australian Air Force (RAAF) .
 He is also the only Aboriginal fighter pilot to serve during World War II.
 Len left the air force in 1946 and died in 1993 aged 69.
 Streets in ACT and Sydney have been named after him.Len Waters Street in Ngunnawal, Australia Capital Territory.

-The United Church in North Australia set up an Aboriginal mission on Elcho Island, Northern Territory.
+The Methodist Church in North Australia sets up an Aboriginal mission on Elcho Island, Northern Territory.

 A further amendment to the Aboriginal protection legislation in NSW gives two Aboriginal people - one ‘full-blood’ and one ‘half-caste’ - representation on the Aboriginal Welfare Board.
 Walter Page and William Ferguson, both Aboriginal Progressive Association members, take up the positions.